Email Etiquette 101

 Therefore, I would like to humbly offer up 18 suggestions for better e-mail communication and etiquette:

 1. Understand the difference between “To” and “CC.”
 As a rule of thumb, the more people you send an email to, the less likely any single person will respond to it, much less perform any action that you requested.
 The people you include in the “To” field should be the people you expect to read and respond to the message.
 The “CC” field should be used sparingly.
 You should only CC people who have a need to stay in the know.
 The “BCC” field should be used even more sparingly.
-People you include in the “BCC” field will not visible to others.
+People you include in the “BCC” field will not be visible to others.

 2. Keep messages brief and to the point.
 Make your most important point first, then provide detail if necessary.
 Make it clear at the beginning of the message why you are writing.
 There is nothing worse for the recipient than having to wade through a long message to get to the point.
 Worse, if you send long messages, it is much less likely that the person will act on what you have sent or respond to it.
 It’s just too much work.
 It often gets set aside and, unfortunately, forgotten.